© Syda Productions | Dreamstime.com

 If you’re twitching while sleeping, and it’s because of PLMD or RLS, you may be prescribed medications to control your symptoms.
 These can include dopaminergic agents, such as carbidopa/levodopa (Sinemet), which is used to treat Parkinson’s disease.
 Other drugs include benzodiazepines such as diazepam (Valium).
 These drugs are usually recommended for short-term use only, however.

-If you’re looking for sleeping techniques that don’t involve powerful medications, you may want to try a few other steps first.
+If you’re looking for techniques to prevent you from twitching in your sleep that don’t involve powerful medications, you may want to try a few other steps first.
 For example, try going to bed without any caffeine in your system.
 Your muscle movements may or may not be triggered by that extra cup of coffee earlier in the day.
 But caffeine is associated with PLMD, so try an experiment.
 Avoid caffeine for several days and see how it affects your sleep and any twitching while sleeping.

 Other potentially helpful sleeping techniques include sticking to a regular schedule of bedtime and wake-up time.
 This is just good sleep hygiene, but if you can stick to a regular seven-nights-a-week routine, you may find that twitching and any other sleep problems recede.
 A hot bath may also help relax your muscles, so they don’t twitch.
 A gentle leg massage is also recommended before bedtime.

 Twitching while sleeping may seem like a minor issue, particularly if it doesn’t bother you and you don’t feel sleepy during the day.
 But it may keep your bed partner from getting enough sleep.
 And it may be a symptom of other health problems.